Sophie Okonedo

-Early life
+Early life and education

 Okonedo was born on 11 August 1968 in London, the daughter of Joan (née Allman), a Jewish Pilates teacher who was born in the East End of London, and Henry Okonedo (1939–2009), a British Nigerian who worked for the government.
 Okonedo's maternal grandparents, who spoke Yiddish, were from families that had emigrated from Poland and Russia.
 Okonedo was raised in her mother's Jewish faith.

-Okonedo was raised in the Chalkhill Estate, part of the Wembley Park district in the London Borough of Brent.
+Her father left when Okonedo was five years old, returning to Nigeria and starting a new family.
+Her mother raised her in the Chalkhill Estate, part of the Wembley Park district in the London Borough of Brent.
+She then trained at the Royal Academy of Dramatic Art.